legitbox/legitbox/README.md

-### Hello, im a proffesional alcoholic (of course im joking)
+### Hey Hey, im here to eat your cheese sticks :3
 and if the time lets, a game developer and designer

+:trollface: Gregtech enjoyer :trollface:

-Working with the Neoreva team on improving Minecraft Bedrock
+Working with the endstone server software project as a social manager Working with the Neoreva team on improving Minecraft Bedrock addons

 ### Time Statistics
 Recorded using [wakatime](https://wakatime.com).